geoserver/geoserver/doc/en/user/source/extensions/controlflow/index.rst

 The header "headerName" will contain a number defining the priority for the request, the default priority is used as a fallback if/when the header is not found.

 Using a header implies some other system is involved in the priority management.
-This is particulary good when using a load balancer, as the requests priorities need to be evenly split across cluster elements, control-flow only has visibility of a single instance.
-As an example, the priority will be de-facto ignored at the cluster level if there are two nodes, and for whatever chance or design, the high priority requests end up converging on the same cluster node.
+This is particularly good when using a load balancer, as the requests priorities need to be evenly split across cluster elements, control-flow only has visibility of a single instance.
+As an example, the priority will be de facto ignored at the cluster level if there are two nodes, and for whatever chance or design, the high priority requests end up converging on the same cluster node.

 Per user concurrency control